theju/django-couchdb-utils/README.rst

 * `Auth backend`_
 * `Session backend`_
-* `Cache backend`_
+* `Cache backend`_ (not yet modified to work with Couchdbkit)
-* OpenID consumer using CouchDB_ store (requires `django_openid`_)
+* OpenID consumer using CouchDB_ store (requires `django_openid`_, also not yet modified to work with Couchdbkit)

-In the future, I plan to work on (no guarantees that I might have a success on the one's listed below, but they are worth a try):

-* Admin backend
-* Database backend
-* and anything else I forgot but you might love to use...

-Please do leave your feedback if you found the project worthless or useful (by any chance).
+To use this library, install Couchdbkit and reference it in your INSTALLED_APPS in settings.py

 .. _`CouchDB`: http://couchdb.apache.org/
 .. _`Couchdbkit`: http://couchdbkit.org/